NCAR/wrf_hydro_nwm_public/tests/README.md

-# Testing wrf\_hydro\_nwm\_public & wrf\_hydro\_nwm
+# Testing wrf\_hydro\_nwm\_public

-## Status
+## Overview
-For the community 5.0 release: testing is in something of a crude state, but it is funcitonal.
-Improvements are on their way.
+Please use testing, please help improve testing (including documentation).
+You are responsible for your code passing these tests on multiple domains, you should use it on machines  where you run, not just via Travis CI.

 ## Purposes:
 * Protect production code
-* Distribute responsibility
+* Distribute responsibility (smokey the bear style)
 * Reproducibility and communication: log files
 * Support your development: boost confidence, find bugs faster

-The mantra is: *Test with every compile on small domains.*
+The mantra is: *Test with every compile on small domains (then test CONUS on PR).*

-## Overview
+## Conceptual
 Conceptually a *candidate* takes a *test*.
-The names of the `take\_test.sh` and and `take_test.py` scripts emphasize that there are two parts: the taker and the test.
 The candidate which takes the test is the state of this (or potentially some other) repository.
 The tests are encoded in the `tests/` directory.
-The tests referr to another repository state called the "reference", this is a blessed state of the repository for the candidate's results.
+The tests referr to another repository state called the *reference*, this is a blessed state of the repository for the candidate's results, typically thats known as 'upstream master' in git parlance.
+In most cases the candidate will not change the results/output of the reference.
+In some cases candidate will change the output of the reference, then evidence, justification, and discussion are required to accept such changes to the output.

-By default:
-* Candidate is the current (potentially uncommitted) state of the repo from which `take_test` is invoked.
-* Reference is upstream/master (either NCAR/wrf_hydro_nwm_public or
-NCAR/wrf_hydro_nwm).
-* The tests are defined by the `tests/test_*` files.

 ## Usage

+Testing uses `pytest` which carries out operations with the model using

 Currently there are 2 ways to invoke the testing.
 The fundamental way:
 `python take_test.py <options>`.
 This works fine on linux.
 But if you want to test on a non-linux machine using docker, the following script is meant to be